zhulianhua/porelb/README.md

 #### Introduction

-This solver implements the idea in "A high-performance lattice Boltzmann implementation to model flow in porous media, Computer Physics Communications 158 (2004) 89–105" to simulate flow in porous media.
+This solver implements the idea in **A high-performance lattice Boltzmann implementation to model flow in porous media, Computer Physics Communications 158 (2004) 89–105** to simulate flow in porous media.

 It uses a sparse lattice representation for the pores part of the porous matrix.
 Combined with the Orthogonal recursive bisection domain decomposition,